 Who says that Mykonos is not a family-friendly island?
 We are here to tell you a much different story.

-The Greek island of Mykonos is famous worldwide for its crazy nightlife and its endless parties, but there is always the opposite side to a coin.
+The Greek island of Mykonos is famous worldwide for its crazy nightlife and its endless parties, but there is always the opposite side to the coin.

 Follow this article's suggestions and make sure your time on the 'island of the winds' will be a lovely addition to your family photo album!